yuguochencuc/DB-AIAT/README.md

 	The code for network architecture is privoided now, while the trainer is released soon.
 You can use dual_aia_trans_merge_crm() in aia_trans.py for dual-branch SE, while aia_complex_trans_mag() and aia_complex_trans_ri() are single-branch aprroaches.
 	The trained weights on VB dataset is also provided.
 You can directly perform inference or finetune the model by using vb_aia_merge_new.pth.tar.
 The code for inference will be released soon.

+### Inference:
+	The trained weights vb_aia_merge_new.pth.tar on VB dataset is also provided in BEST_MODEL. you can run python enhance.py to enhance the noisy speech samples.

 ### requirements:

 	CUDA 10.1